 A typical practice might look something like this: close your right nostril and inhale through your left nostril.
 At the top of your inhale, switch and close your left nostril, exhaling out of your right nostril.
 Inhale through your right nostril, then close it and exhale out of your left nostril.
 Inhale through your left nostril, then close it and exhale out of your right nostril.
 Continue this pattern for the remainder of your practice.

 So why practice alternate nostril breathing?
 Personally, I practice it as a way to calm my mind and ground myself to the present moment.
-When I sit down to meditate, I find it helpful to take a minute or two to practice alternative nostril breathing before I begin.
+When I sit down to meditate, I find it helpful to take a minute or two to practice alternate nostril breathing before I begin.
 This helps me to release distractions, clear my mind, and get centered as I start my meditation.

-I also use alternate nostril breathing as a way to clear any blockages in my body’s energy channels, which I’ll discuss in more detail in the Spiritual Health Benefits section below.
+I also use alternate nostril breathing as a way to clear any blockages in my body’s energy channels, which I’ll discuss in more detail in the Spiritual Benefits section below.

 Here are some of the commonly cited health benefits of alternate nostril breathing: